ahmtydn/synq_manager/README.md

 final allTasks = await manager.getAll(userId: 'user123');
 final specificTask = await manager.getById('task-id', 'user123');

-// 🎧 Read (real-time stream)
+// 🎧 Read (reactive queries)
-// The `onInit` stream provides an initial snapshot of all data,
+// Use watchAll to get a stream of all items that updates automatically.
-// followed by live updates.
-This is perfect for powering UIs. manager.onInit.listen((event) {
+// Perfect for powering a list view in Flutter. manager.watchAll(userId: 'user123').listen((tasks) {
-  final tasks = event.data;
-  // Update your UI with the full list of tasks print('Received initial data with ${tasks.length} tasks.');
+  // Update your UI with the new list of tasks print('Task list updated, new count: ${tasks.length}');
+});

+// Use watchById for a single item. manager.watchById('task-id', 'user123').listen((task) {
+  // task is null if it has been deleted. print('Task details updated: ${task?.title}');
 });

 // ✏️ Update